Herald of Truth Staff

 Kay has also served as editor/author of Feminisinsights, a women’s section of a Christian publication for 20 years.
 Her writings have appeared in Think, a Focus Press publication; Herald of Truth blogs; and Heartlight Magazine, a daily Christian electronic publication.
 Kay is active in Forming Faith Foundations ministry writing devotionals and serving in their annual retreats.
 She has made numerous retreats to Ukraine where she spoke in the National Women’s Conference and has spoken at various other retreats.
 The publishing of Beyond the Rain and Don’t Hurry Sunrise is the realization of a life-long dream.

 Her four children and their spouses bring her much delight as do the 13 grandchildren who call her “Yonna.

-Allison Connor joined the Herald of Truth in April of 2008.
+LeAnn Littlefield joined Herald of Truth in February of 2022.
 She serves as the business manager.

 Joey oversees the public relations, publications, website, video productions, administration and more for the Herald of Truth.
 Prior to his current position, Joey served six and a half years as the communications minister at University Church of Christ in Abilene, Texas.

 After graduating with a bachelor’s in public relations/advertising and a minor in Bible, Joey spent three years as the sports information director at Southwest Baptist University in Bolivar, Mo. before working as the director of athletics communication for eight years at Tarleton State University in Stephenville, Texas.
 He also holds a master’s degree in digital media.